Total Pageviews

 Writing Exercise

-Write, in dialogue only, an 500-word exchange between your maternal grandmother and you at age seven talking about your physical appearance.
+Write, in dialogue only, a 500-word exchange between your maternal grandmother and you at age seven talking about your physical appearance.